tartiflette/tartiflette/docs/api/engine.md

 ### Parameter: `exclude_builtins_scalars`

 List of scalars you want to exclude [from the default list](https://github.com/dailymotion/tartiflette/blob/master/tartiflette/scalar/__init__.py).
-Useful if you define by yourself the default scalar in the SDL.
+Useful if you want to define the default scalars yourself in the SDL.

 ```python
 e = Engine(